 Other proposals go against the policy of “democratic reaction”, essential imperialist tactic for the world over the last decades confronting revolutions and struggles, since the harsh defeat in Vietnam’s War, in 1975.
 The democratic reaction means to defend the imperialist interests combining and smoothing the repression with negotiations, pacts and elections.
 In 2001, Bush tried to change that policy for the “war against terror” (so, a much more warlike Bonapartist policy), but he was strongly defeated in Iraq and Afghanistan, generating a deep crisis of the imperialism around the world (and also internally).
 The bet on Obama and his election were an attempt to respond to this situation, as much as an intention of recovering the democratic reaction policy stronger than before (now with the help of Pope Francis).

 Is Trump ending the policy of agreements with the Castro in Cuba, with the FARC in Colombia, with Iran in Middle East; or the policy of supporting elections in semi-colonial countries?
 Let us recall that Bush tried that partially and he crushed against the masses of the world, affecting the regime of the US itself.

 In its Spanish issue, The New York Times (linked to the imperialist financial bourgeoisie), analyzing the situation and some Trump’s proposals, warned: “The next elected president will face the demands of a fractured country.
-If he tries to impose repressive measures to some minority groups he campaigned against, specifically Muslims and Latin@s, this will cause a ferocious resistance (…)”.
+If he tries to impose repressive measures to some minority groups he campaigned against, specifically Muslims and [email protected], this will cause a ferocious resistance (…)”.